Meet Alex, our friendly avatar.

-Unlike other resilience tools, APPA is not simply a survey.
+Unlike other assessments, APPA is not simply a survey.
 APPA is an interactive conversation that gets to know the user.
-Results and suggestions are truely individual.
+Results and suggestions are truly individual.

-APPA’s risk assessment identifies areas of concern and tailors responses to the user’s risk profile.
-It’s unique algorithm is able to tell users when they should seek help from a service provider
+APPA’s risk assessment identifies areas of concern and tailors responses to the user’s profile.
+Its unique algorithm is able to tell users when they should seek help from a service provider.

 When users give permission for their anonymized information to be shared, APPA can provide institutions with profiles of service users and can answer questions regarding the impact of changes in institutional practices and policies.
 It naturally builds a picture of resilience trends across a population.